Praise for Digital Accessibility Ethics

 A speech bubble with 5 star excellent reviews

-Back to main book page
+Back to main ethics book page

 ….Most exciting, this groundbreaking collection offers a novel and actionable ethics framework – a roadmap for tech accessibility which benefits us all.